 Read Next >> A practical guide to the Great Otway National Park

-Like a scene out of the forbidden forest in Harry Potter, walking amongst the 60m high Redwoods of the Californian Redwood forest located in the heart of the Beech Forest was our second most favourite place to visit along the ocean road.
+Like a scene out of the forbidden forest in Harry Potter, walking amongst the 60m high Redwoods of the Californian Redwood forest was our second most favourite place to visit along the ocean road.

-What makes this 85 year old redwood plantation different from the one in Warburton in the Yarra Ranges is the dense, lush fern gully that lines the Aire river to one side, creating a magical and inspiring place to be.
+What makes this 85 year old cool temperate rainforest different from the one in Warburton in the Yarra Ranges is the dense, lush fern gully that lines the Aire river to one side creating a magical and inspiring place to be.

 Cost – Free entry, a drop toilet located opposite the Park that isn’t always topped up with paper, so bring your own.